REALWorld Law

 As well as imposing a payment under the development agreement, the local authority will usually require the developer to pay all of its fees.
 Other statutory bodies, for example, water authorities, may also require development agreements.

 Yes.
-Under a development agreement the private developer normally undertakes to carry out certain public works, such as providing roads, public parking spaces, green areas etc. These would then be handed over to the public authority (normally the municipality) free of charge.
+Under a development agreement the private developer normally undertakes to carry out certain public works, such as providing roads, public parking spaces, green areas etc. These would then be handed over to the public authority (normally the municipality) free of charge; while the local municipality undertakes to make its best effort to proceed with the requested modification of the zoning requirements.

 Yes.